knarbmakes/ifworldscollide/README.md

 ## Activations

+On an activation, the player may choose to activate a single unit, or multiple units as a Formation.

+### Formations and Training

-On an activation, the player may choose to activate a single unit, or multiple units as a formation.
-When activating a formation of units, the units must be within base contact (with allowances for wide miniatures) of each other and have the same training.
+When activating a Formation of units, the units must be within base contact (with allowances for wide miniatures) of each other and have the same training.
 Training is a set of faction specific tags that decide what units can activate together in formation.

-Sometimes, a unit may specify a specific formation pattern on the unit sheet, which should be followed to be able to activate the units together.

-If a leader is a part of the formation, you may combine multiple different units with different training for the activation.
+If a leader is a part of the Formation, you may combine multiple units with different training types for the activation.
 As long as all the units are within base contact with each other, they can activate together with the leader.

-As part of the activation, the units(s) may move up to their full movement value, and then attack with all valid weapons.

-Alternatively, they may first attack with all weapons and then move.
-Movement cannot be broken into two parts.

-If moving as part of a formation, the units must stay together in formation at the end of their movement as well.

-Instead of attacking with all weapons, the unit may choose to make an additional movement.

 ### Using Tactics

-At the beginning of each activation (whether you are activating one unit or several), the player may choose to use a single tactic to use.
+At the beginning of each activation, before any movement, attacks or abilities, the player may choose a single tactic to use.
 Select an tactic from your faction sheet and roll an knack check trying to meet or exceed the knack score for the tactic selected.

-If successful, the effects apply for the rest of that activation.
+If successful, the effects apply for the rest of that activation to all activated units.
 If the knack check is failed, you suffer the penalties listed in the current active Environment effect.

-You then continue to activate your unit(s) after applying the boon or penalty.
+After applying the boon or penalty as needed, you may continue to take your unit(s) actions.

+### Unit Actions

+As part of the activation, the units(s) may move up to their full movement value, attack with all weapons, and use all their abilities.

+Attacks and Movement cannot be broken up in multiple parts, but may be done in any order.
+Eg: Attack then Move, or Move then Attack.

+Abilities can be used at any time during the turn, as long as they do not break up Attacks or Movement.

+Instead of attacking with all weapons, the unit may choose to make an additional movement, also referred to as a double move.

+When moving a formation, the units must start AND end their overall movement in base contact.

 ### Attacks